brainworxx/kreXX-TYPO3-Extension/Documentation/Quickstart/Php/Index.rst

 Usage in PHP (with Aimeos)
 ==========================

-The shop framework Aimeos is extremely powerfull and flexible.
-But it works a lot with magical functions and decorators.
+The shop framework Aimeos is extremely powerful and flexible.
+But it works a lot with Magic Methods and decorators.
-This makes it hard to understand the XDebug output and how to access certain values, or methods.
+This makes it hard to understand the Xdebug output and how to access certain values, or methods.

-Includekrexx has special support for Aimeos.
-We have added special analyzers for the Aimeos classes and decorators.
+Includekrexx has support for Aimeos.
+We have added special analysers for the Aimeos classes and decorators.

 Main analytic function
 ^^^^^^^^^^^^^^^^^^^^^^